 After you have satisfied any applicable deductible, your Co-Payment will be subtracted from the maximum allowed amount remaining.

-If your Co-Payment is a percentage, the applicable percentage will apply to the maximum allowed amount remaining after any deductible has been met.
+If your Co-Payment is a percentage, the applicable percentage to the maximum allowed amount remaining after any deductible has been met will be applied.
 This will determine the dollar amount of your Co-Payment.